oscarychen/django-oauth-toolkit-spa/README.md

 #### Motivation

-I was using django-oauth-toolkit in a project, but I wanted the refresh tooken to be handled by a HttpOnly cookie, while having the access token to be continue sent via request/response body.
+I was using django-oauth-toolkit in a project, but I wanted the refresh token to be handled by a HttpOnly cookie, while continue having the access token sent via request/response body.

 ## Quick start